AQF – Australian Qualification Framework.

 Whitewater kayaks: Several categories of whitewater kayaks are in use — mainly river runner, creek and freestyle — all with spraydecks, grab handles and flotation.

 Leader – A person giving direction to a group.
-This includes PA lifeguards, Instructors, Guides and Sea leaders
+This includes PA Supervisors, Instructors, Guides and Sea Leaders.

 PA – Paddle Australia